amrhein/website/content/home/about.md

 # List your academic interests.
 [interests]
   interests = [
-    "Paleoclimate reconstruction and dynamics"
+    "Paleoclimate reconstruction and dynamics",
     "Ocean dynamics",
-    "Inverse modeling and data assimilation",
+    "Inverse modeling and data assimilation"
   ]

 # List your qualifications (such as academic degrees).